cysouw/diathesis/text/c09_adverbials.md

 ### [ Np | NA ] Resultative applicative {#sec:adverbial-applicative}

 The resultative applicative appears to be one of the most productive kind of diathesis with a resultative preverbial.
 In this diathesis, a prepositional phrase of an intransitive verb, like with *niesen* 'to sneeze' [@next a], is reformulated as an accusative, like with *vollniesen* 'to fill by sneezing' [@next b].
 There are many different resultatives that induce this diatheses.
 The list presented below is in no way complete, but should just be seen as a set of random illustrative examples.
-This diathesis is also attested with governed prepositions, like with *reden über* 'to talk about [@nnext].
+This diathesis is also attested with governed prepositions, like with *reden über* 'to talk about' [@nnext].

 ::: ex
 a.
 Ich niese (in das Taschentuch).